warroyo/flux-tmc-multitenant/README.md

 TMC has the concept of a workspace which can group multiple namespaces across clusters under a single space.
 Using this concept we can create a tenancy model around namespaces in a cluster.
 This workspace concept is core to the multitenancy in this repo.
 The way this tenancy model works is this:

 *  tenants get their own workspace and using TMC permissions we can ensure they are not able to access namespaces outside of their workspace as a logged in user
-*  A flux bootstrap namespace and service account is created for each tenant, this namespace is where the initial kustomization for flxu is deployed by the platform admin.
+*  A flux bootstrap namespace and service account is created for each tenant, this namespace is where the initial kustomization for flux is deployed by the platform admin.
 *  The bootstrap namespace service account is given permissions in TMC to the workspace. *** This is a key piece in that TMC handles propogating the permissions on the service account to access the tenants other namespaces. without TMC doing this another tool is needed to handle this, it's not native to k8s. ***
 *  A TMC custom OPA policy is used to enforce that the tenants kustomizations and other flux reosurces use a service account. this prevents the flux controller from operating as cluster admin.
 This si cirtical in limiting the tenants access.
 *  Enforcing namespace creation through flux allows for the platform admins to overwrite the critical fields to make sure namespaces are created in the right workspace.